jupyter/docker-stacks/docs/maintaining/tasks.md

 ## Restarting a failed build

-If an automated build in GitHub Actions has got you down, you can restart failed steps on GitHub.
+If an automated build in GitHub Actions fails, you can restart the failed jobs on GitHub.
 You can also download the artifacts and investigate them for any issues.